 Nigeria offers a wide variety of tourist attractions such as extended and roomy rivers, beaches ideal for swimming as well as other water sports.
-The country also has attractions ranging from unique wildlife, vast tracts of unspoiled nature ranging from tropical forests, magnificent waterfalls, to new rapidly growing cities and climatic conditions that are particularly conducive for holidaying.
+The country also has attractions ranging from the unique wildlife, vast tracts of unspoiled nature ranging from tropical forests, magnificent waterfalls, to new rapidly growing cities, and climatic conditions that are particularly conducive for holidaying.
 Other attractions include traditional ways of life preserved in local customs.

 Investment opportunities within Nigeria’s tourism industry

 A deterrent for many potential Nigeria bound tourists is the lack of required modern infrastructural facilities and acute conditions of underdevelopment as well as poverty in some parts of the country.
 The new administration, since the assumption of office, has been tackling these impediments to tourism.
 Local and foreign investors are therefore called upon to come and invest in the abundant tourism potentials in the country.
 The richness and diversity of Nigeria’s tourism resources coupled with economic liberalization policies will provide investment opportunities in areas such as:

 – Development of Heritage and cultural tourism resources, such as the slave trade relics.

 – Establishment of museums and preservation of monuments.

 – Development of eco-tourism, including wildlife tourism resources.

 – Development of hiking trails and Jeep tracks in the national parks.